Full House (Philippine TV series): Cast and characters

+Development

+Full House is a South Korean manhwa series, written by Won Soo-yeon.
+It was later adapted in South Korea as a television series.
+The television series was broadcast in the Philippines through GMA Network.

+Production

+Principal photography commenced in October 2009.
+Filming took place in Mexico, Pampanga and Prague, Czech Republic.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Full House earned a 24.5% rating.
-While the final episode scored a 29.8% rating.
+The final episode scored a 29.8% rating.